grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=51 (0x33) - Set media position in milliseconds
-    VSCP_TYPE_MULTIMEDIA_SET_POSITION
-This is for controlling the position in the stream/file of a playback device
+    VSCP_TYPE_MULTIMEDIA_SET_POSITIONThis is for controlling the position in the stream/file of a playback device

  | Data byte | Description                                                                                                                                                                                         |
  | :---------: | -----------                                                                                                                                                                                         |